Efficient Post-Training Refinement of Latent Reasoning in Large Language Models: Experimental Results

 \subsection{Q3: Study of Contrastive Search and Residual Refinement}

-To answer Q3, we remove contrastive search and residual refinement one by one to understand the role of each technical component.
+To answer Q3, we remove the the contrastive search and residual refinement one by one to understand the role of each technical component.

-\textbf{Table~\ref{tab:ablation}} highlights the importance of both residual refinement and contrastive search in our framework.
-Compared with the baseline Coconut with only latent thoughts, our method of incorporating residual connections yields an +4.63\% improvement in accuracy.
-This observation demonstrates that preserving and gradually refining previous latent states help to stabilize reasoning trajectories.
-It aligns with the working memory mechanism in human prefrontal cortex, where ongoing cognitive representations are maintained and adjusted over time.
-Only incorporating contrastive search leads to a gain of +4.03\%.
-This observation shows that self-correction based on improving directions, which mimic the role of the anterior cingulate cortex (ACC) in conflict detection, enables the model to recover from suboptimal reasoning directions.
-Finally, integrating both residential connections and contrastive search can result in the best performance (+5.10\%).
-This observation shows that stable memory evolution and dynamic search together form a lightweight and training-free latent reasoning mechanism that maintains contexts, detects errors, and refines internal representations without relying on explicit intermediate language.
+\textbf{Table~\ref{tab:ablation}} highlights the importance of residual refinement and contrastive search in our framework.
+Compared to the Coconut baseline with only latent thoughts, incorporating residual connections yields a +4.63\% improvement in accuracy.
+This suggests that preserving and gradually refining previous latent states helps stabilize reasoning trajectories across steps.
+Using only contrastive search leads to a +4.03\% gain, showing that updating the current latent state with better directions enables the model to recover from suboptimal reasoning.
+Finally, integrating both residential connections and contrastive search results in the best performance (+5.10\%).
+This shows that stable memory evolution and dynamic search together form a lightweight and training-free latent reasoning mechanism that maintains contexts, detects errors, and refines internal representations without relying on explicit intermediate language tokens.